menandmice/micetro_docs/guides/user-manual/console_actions.rst

 Program Preferences
 -------------------

-You can set some default behaviors for the Men&Mice Management Console using the Options dialog box.
+You can set some default behaviors for the Men&Mice Management Console using the *Options* dialog box.

-On the menu bar, select Edit, Preferences.
-The Options dialog box displays.
+On the menu bar, select :guilabel:`Edit --> Preferences`.
+The *Options* dialog box displays.

 .. image:: ../../images/console-app-preferences.png
   :width: 60%